tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 "clusterConfigurationVersion": "1.0.0",
 "apiVersion": "04-2017",
 ```
 The clusterConfigurationVersion and apiVersion can stay unchanged.
-Later when we make changes to the cluster, we&#8217;ll increment the clusterConfigurationVersion (and commit it to our git repository).
+Later when we make changes to the cluster, we'll increment the clusterConfigurationVersion (and commit it to our git repository).

 ### Configuring Nodes

 The next section is the node definitions.
-I&#8217;ve updated these to reflect the names of my VMs, a common fault domain to indicate the shared server they are running on, and a common update domain (it woul dbe better to make these different, I wasn&#8217;t thinking when I first created this).
+I've updated these to reflect the names of my VMs, a common fault domain to indicate the shared server they are running on, and a common update domain (it woul dbe better to make these different, I wasn't thinking when I first created this).

 ```json
 {